learn-co-curriculum/hs-git-environment-setup/README.md

 `ruby -e "$(curl -fsSL https://raw.github.com/Homebrew/homebrew/go/install)"`

 into your command line.
-Once downloading is complete, enter `brew doctor` to make sure you don't have any conflicts.
+Once downloading is complete, enter `brew doctor` to make sure that you don't have any conflicts.

 ###3.
 Update Git

 To see what your current version is, enter `git version` into your command line.
-To update and make sure we are using the most current version, enter `brew install git`.
-Once the download is complete, you'll want to open a new terminal tab, and reenter `git version` to compare and see if we have a new version number.
+To update and make sure you are using the most current version, enter `brew install git`.

 ###4.
 Git Tab Autocompletion